Where We Work

 Haiti

-We work only in places of extreme poverty (defined as living on less than $1.90/day).
-The only country in the western hemisphere meeting that criterion is Haiti.
-It is a close neighbor of the U.S. and repeatedly suffers both natural and man-made disasters.
-We operate programs in rural northern Haiti for women’s literacy, girls’ scholarships and leadership skills development.
+We work only in places of extreme poverty, defined as living on less than $3.00 per day.
+Haiti—the only country in the Western Hemisphere that meets that criterion—is facing escalating gang control, kidnappings, widespread violence, political collapse, and severe disruptions to food, transportation and healthcare.
+We operate programs in rural northern Haiti for girls’ scholarships and leadership skills development.

 Malawi_lake view Karonga .JPG